martinopiaggi/Gambetto/Documents/game design document.md

 Scripts

 - Main Game Logic:

-  Scripts for audio management, cell interactions, grid management, level flow, main menu functionality.
+  - Scripts for audio management, cell interactions, grid management, level flow, main menu functionality.

 - Chess Piece Logic:

-  A script for the basic behavior of chess pieces.
+  - Scripts for the behaviors of chess pieces.

+- Enemy Piece Logic:
+  - Enemies will calculate their behaviours after each move of the player.
+  - There are two different types of enemy pieces:
+    - enemies following a pattern, the moves of this type of enemy are predefined by the level designer and will be calculated first.
+This type of enemies won't react to player movements and will loop on their path.
+    - enemies that try to capture the player, the moves of this type of enemy are calculated sequentially using a BFS algorithm in relation to the chosen move of the player.
+In order to avoid collisions between each other, they have information about the position and chosen moves of all other enemies.
+  - Additionally the latter type of enemies can have an activation distance and be "asleep" until the player gets near enough.
 - Room Logic:
-  Scripts related to room behavior and layout, indicating dynamic and varied level designs.
+  Scripts related to room behavior and layout.
-  Manually design rooms and concatenate rooms layouts/specifications easily in each level
+  Room designs are stored in .csv files, this allows them to be reused and easily expanded or modified.

 - UI Logic:
   Sripts related to buttons, trasitions, toggles & sliders.